ethz-asl/segmap/README.md

 ## *SegMatch*

 *SegMatch* is a reliable loop-closure detection algorithm based on the matching of 3D segments.
-Its implementation will be made publicly available after publication.
+Its implementation will be made publicly available.

 **Coming soon!**

+Contact: rdube@ethz.ch